Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @section occt_algorithms_history History Information

+All operations in Boolean Component support @ref occt_modalg_hist "History information".
+This chapter describes how the History is filled for these operations.

+Additionally to Vertices, Edges and Faces the history is also available for the Solids.

-The chapter describes the rules for filling the History Information (or just History) for the arguments of the operations in Boolean Component.
+The rules for filling the History information about Deleted and Modified shapes are the same as for the API algorithms.
-The History is available only for the VERTICES, EDGES, FACES and SOLIDS from the input arguments.

-The History allows tracking the modification of the input shapes during the operation.
-It consists of the following information:
-* Information about Deleted shapes;
-* Information about Modified shapes;
-* Information about Generated shapes;

-All History information is filled basing on the result of current operation.
-History cannot return any shapes not contained in the result.
-Thus if the result of the operation is empty shape, all input shapes will be considered as Deleted and none will have Modified and Generated shapes.
+Only the rules for Generated shapes require clarification.
+In terms of the algorithms in Boolean Component the shape from the arguments can have Generated shapes only if these new shapes have been obtained as a result of pure intersection (not overlapping) of this shape with any other shapes from arguments.
+Thus, the Generated shapes are always:
+* VERTICES created from the intersection points and may be Generated from edges and faces only;
+* EDGES created from the intersection edges and may be Generated from faces only.

+So, only EDGES and FACES could have information about Generated shapes.
+For all other types of shapes the list of Generated shapes will be empty.

+@subsection occt_algorithms_history_ex Examples

+Here are some examples illustrating the History information.

-@subsection occt_algorithms_history_del Deleted shapes
+@subsubsection occt_algorithms_history_ex_del Deleted shapes

-The shape is considered as Deleted if the result shape do not contain the shape itself and none of its splits.
-For example, the result of CUT operation of two overlapping planar faces (see the example below) does not contain any parts from the tool face.
-Thus, the tool faces is considered as Deleted.
+The result of CUT operation of two overlapping planar faces (see the example below) does not contain any parts from the tool face.
+Thus, the tool face is considered as Deleted.
 If the faces are not fully coinciding, the result must contain some parts of the object face.
 In this case object face will be considered as not deleted.
 But if the faces are fully coinciding, the result must be empty, and both faces will be considered as Deleted.

-To get the information about Deleted shapes it is necessary to use the method *Standard_Boolean IsDeleted(const TopoDS_Shape& theS)*.

-To get the information about Deleted shapes in DRAW it is necessary to use the command *bisdeleted shape*.

 Example of the overlapping faces: